 Adjust the settings on your thermostat to 78 degrees when you’re home and higher when you’re gone or sleeping.
 Take advantage of automatic settings and you won’t think twice about being energy efficient.

 If it’s bearable in late spring or early fall, consider using large fans to cool the home.
 For maximum efficiency, close the windows closest to the fan and open windows in adjacent rooms.

 To keep the house as cool as possible, avoid using the oven and stovetop if possible.
 Opt for summer-friendly dishes like cold salads and quick no-bake dinners.
 If you need to cook, use the exhaust fan.

-Keep Cool this Summer with Howard Air
+Keep Cool this Summer with Howard Air in Phoenix, AZ

 If you must use air conditioning in Phoenix (and trust us – we know you do!), at least make sure to keep up with routine maintenance.
 Address air conditioning problems as soon as possible to ensure the unit is always operating at maximum efficiency and not expending more energy than is necessary.
 For all your Phoenix air conditioning repair needs and preventative service requests, contact Howard Air at 623-201-5153.